 This measures how fast your network can send data to a server.
 Upload speed is important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
 Upload speed is measured in Mbps.

 You can have the best router in the world, but if the internet connection provided by your ISP is slow, you’ll still have slow performance.

 Why do other speed tests give me different results?

 Some tests automatically select the closest server to you, while others let you select from a list of several servers.

 Either way, one thing’s for sure: distance matters.
 Test against a server that’s close to you and the results will be faster.
 Test against a farther server and they’ll be slower.
 This variability can lead to results that aren’t always representative of the speeds you’ll experience in everyday use.

-That’s why Google measures the speed between your Wifi point(s) and Google’s servers.
+Google measures the speed between your Wifi point(s) and Google’s servers.
 We believe that testing speed against popular servers such as YouTube’s servers provides a truer measure for normal, everyday internet use.

 Why do speed test results sometimes vary from past speed tests?